US English spelling version Australian English spelling version UK English spelling version

 You can even create your own word lists and include only those words that you habitually misspell or always have to look up in a medical dictionary.
 This is the best way to use the spelling program.

-More information about these medical terms lists is provided on the medical spelling page.
+More information about these medical terms word lists is provided on the medical spelling page.

 Police terms

-Police word lists are now available for Personal Best Spelling.
-These lists are currently used by the Victorian Police (Australia).
-Intending users should check that the spelling of these words is consistent with their country's spelling conventions and that the terms are suitable for use within their own police force.
+Police word lists are now available for Personal Best Spelling™ V2, for $3.
+At the time they were compiled, these lists were used by the Victorian Police (Australia).
+Intending users should check that the spelling of these words is consistent with their country's spelling conventions and that the terms are comprehensive and suitable for use within their own police department.

 Note that these lists are provided "as is" and apart from being updated from time to time there is no further support provided for these lists.